COMPUTER SCIENTIST

 Icon of person Yoshua Bengio

-Yoshua Bengio (born March 5, 1964) is a Canadian-French computer scientist, and a pioneer of artificial neural networks and deep learning.
-He is a professor at the Université de Montréal and scientific director of the AI institute MILA.
+Yoshua Bengio (born March 5, 1964) is a Canadian computer scientist, and a pioneer of artificial neural networks and deep learning.
+He is a professor at the Université de Montréal and co-president and scientific director of the nonprofit LawZero.
+He founded Mila, the Quebec Artificial Intelligence (AI) Institute, and was its scientific director until 2025.
 Bengio received the 2018 ACM A.M.
 Turing Award, often referred to as the "Nobel Prize of Computing", together with Geoffrey Hinton and Yann LeCun, for their foundational work on deep learning.
-Bengio, Hinton, and LeCun are sometimes referred to as the "Godfathers of AI".
-Bengio is the most-cited computer scientist globally (by both total citations and by h-index), and the most-cited living scientist across all fields (by total citations).
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Yoshua Bengio is the 164th most popular computer scientist (up from 177th in 2019), the 4,992nd most popular biography from France (up from 5,191st in 2019) and the 6th most popular French Computer Scientist.
+His biography is available in 25 different languages on Wikipedia (up from 21 in 2024).
+Yoshua Bengio is the 164th most popular computer scientist (up from 177th in 2024), the 4,994th most popular biography from France (up from 5,189th in 2019) and the 6th most popular French Computer Scientist.

 Memorability Metrics